-Now is a good time to discuss kindness and showing gratitude for any and all gifts with the birthday girl or boy.
+Start Practicing Thank Yous – Now is a good time to discuss kindness and showing gratitude for any and all gifts with the birthday girl or boy.

 Mow the Lawn for an Outdoor Party

-If you already have one, check the supplies and put it where it will be handy in the case of an emergency.
+Get First Aid Kit – if you already have one, check the supplies and put it where it will be handy in the case of an emergency.

 The Day Before the Party

-Contact your helpers to jog their memory and make sure they are available, know what is expected of them and when they are to show up.
+Remind assistants – contact your helpers to jog their memory and make sure they are available, know what is expected of them and when they are to show up.

-Also make sure you have candles & something to use to light them.
+Make or pick up the birthday cake – also make sure you have candles & something to use to light them.

-Make as much on the menu as possible now, or at least do the prep work in advance such as chopping vegetables, marinating meat, making sauces, etc.
+Prepare food for menu – make as much on the menu as possible now, or at least do the prep work in advance such as chopping vegetables, marinating meat, making sauces, etc.

-Clean and Tidy Rooms that will be Used
+Clean and tidy rooms that will be used

-Put a sign on the coat room and bathroom door so guests don’t have to ask.
+Prepare bathroom & coat room – put a sign on the coat room and bathroom door so guests don’t have to ask.
 Put out hand towels, soap and extra bathroom tissue.

 Day of the Party

-Organize the Party Areas & Decorate
+Organize the party areas & decorate.

 If you’re having the party at your house, arrange the furniture and set up the dining table, activity stations and gift table.
 Put up decorations.

 If going to a different venue for the party, arrange everything you’ll need for each area in different tote bags or storage boxes so you know if you have everything you’ll need and make it easier to delegate jobs to your assistants.
-(I’ve even made a rough drawing of the activity station with labels to put in the box so assistants know exactly what needs to be done with little direction in the chaos.)
+(I’ve even made a rough drawing of the activity station with labels to put in the box so assistants know exactly what needs to be done with as little direction as possible in the chaos.)